aiddata/geo-datasets/docs/prefect3-migration-tracker.md

-  from a fixed local path; now a Dataset/flow that downloads the source text file directly from its Dropbox share link (`?dl=1`, stable — no need for the ephemeral pre-signed `dl.dropboxusercontent.com` URL a browser session generates) and rasterizes it per decade with `distancerasters`, reusing the original rasterization logic.
+  from a fixed local path; now a Dataset/flow that downloads the source text file directly from its Dropbox share link (`?dl=1`, stable — no need for the ephemeral pre-signed `dl.dropboxusercontent.com` URL a browser session generates) and rasterizes it per decade with `distancerasters`, writing output as a COG (see checklist item 10).
+- **air_pollution rebuilt**: moved from Workstream B into A. Was a standalone Py2 script (`build_air_pollution_rasters.py`); now a Dataset/flow, COG output.
+The ACS "SI 005" source file is behind a Cloudflare bot challenge (confirmed 403 even with a browser User-Agent) with no mirror found, so the download step could not be automated — the flow expects `GBD2013final.csv` to already be placed in `raw_dir` manually; see `air_pollution/README.md`.
 - **acled README** refreshed with source/citation/status; still Workstream B (no flow — rasterization was done manually in QGIS from point data).